 : How do you get Amazon CloudFront to recognize them?

 create a distribution

 , which is a link between an Amazon S3 bucket (the origin server) and a domain name (assign by Amazon CloudFront).
-You use this new domain name in place of standard Amazon S3 references.
+You use this new domain name in place of the standard Amazon S3 references.
 For example, http://mybucketexplorer.s3.amazonaws.com/image.jpg would instead be http://somedomainname.cloudfront.amazonaws.com/image.jpg.

 : You can have up to 100 distributions in the Amazon CloudFront system.

-: One of the sites Amazon CloudFront uses to cache copies of your content for faster delivery to end users.
+: One of the sites that Amazon CloudFront uses to cache copies of your content for faster delivery to end users.
 Amazon CloudFront uses edge locations (United States, Europe, and Asia).
 When a user requests one of your objects, Amazon CloudFront decides which edge location is best able to serve the request.
 If the edge location doesn't have a copy, Amazon CloudFront goes to the origin server and puts a copy of the object in the edge location.